christophergaughan/OmicFlow/README.md

 ## Quantitative Comparison

-OmicFlow's capabilities have been benchmarked and summarized in included graphs:
+OmicFlow's capabilities have been benchmarked and summarized in the included graphs:

 - Parsing accuracy across different file types
 - Workflow time savings compared to manual and generic AI workflows
 - Robustness and output quality versus input complexity

-See `/graphs/methodology.md` for detailed descriptions and test case documentation.
+See `/graphs/methodology.md` for detailed descriptions and test case documentation (To be added on v 1.0 rollout).

 ## Example Prompts Where OmicFlow Excels